qutip/qutip/doc/installation.rst

    QuTiP about box window with link to updated version on the QuTiP website.

-|

 .. [*] Installing QuTiP via Macports will take a long time as each of the QuTiP dependencies is build from source code.
 The advantage is that everything is more or less guarenteed to work.
 However, if you have a hot date waiting for you, then we do not recommend this path.
 Or course, if you are reading this guide, this may not be the case.

-.. [*] QuTiP is developed on Unix based systems such as Linux and OSX.
-As such, we do not directly support the Windows operating system.
-That being said, we do strive to maintain compatibility with the Windows platform.
-Unfortunately, the multiprocessing routines used by Windows differ from those in Unix systems.
-Therefore we only support multiprocessing on Unix architectures.